ibm-wm-transition/sag-mainstream-devops-az-03-02-news-service-example/README.md

-# News Service Microservices Runtime Example
+# MOVING - News Service Microservices Runtime Example

+# This repo will be moved away from the Software AG organization

 ## Prerequisites